 Last week we reviewed issues that arise around making personal decisions.
 This week, I’m offering you some steps to deal with the issues raised last week.
 Then, next week, we will dive into specific actions I find most useful.

-Now, what about the people-pleasing, or fear of disappointing people, root of procrastination -- when you know in your gut what the right decision is, and you keep delaying it?
+Now, what about the people-pleasing, or fear of disappointing people, root of procrastination -- when you know in your gut what the right decision is, and you keep delaying it because it will be "letting someone down."
 First realize, if you follow through with the decision that aligns with your goals, purpose, and values, you will relieve your own suffering sooner.
 And the people you’re worried about disappointing likely will be no better off by delaying it.
 In fact, delays often hurt others more and give false hope.
-Second, if you choose to make a decision that does not align with who you are to spare someone’s feelings, you will end up resentful down the road and likely put yourself in situations that cause further problems.
+Second, if you choose to make a decision that does not align with who you are or what your most important priorities are in order to spare someone’s feelings, you will end up resentful down the road and likely put yourself in situations that cause further problems.
 So, in the words of Dr. Sasha Shillcutt, “Sometimes, you’re going to have to disappoint good people.”
 You are the only one prioritizing your health, your family, and your specific patients.
-Choose to live out of who you were meant to be.
+Choose to live out of who you were meant to be right now.

 So, what decision do you know you need to make now?
 How will you carve out time to attend to it?
-Can you live out of your purpose, knowing some good people may be disappointed?
-Are you willing to experience the temporary discomfort of making the hard decision now rather than prolong the suffering?
+Can you live out of your purpose and priorities, knowing some good people may be disappointed?
+Are you willing to experience the temporary discomfort of making the hard decision now rather than prolonging the suffering?
 What if more than one choice is good and there isn’t one “right” one?
 How will that help you move forward?
+For a little deeper dive on procrastination, you can read my blog series on it HERE.

 I look forward to sharing some detained and practical steps in the next blog.